anexia-it/winshock-test/README.md

 Disclaimer
 ----------

-This script does in no way try to exploit the currently vulnerability described in MS14-066.
+This script does in no way try to exploit the vulnerability described in MS14-066.
-It merely checks for hints at whether the target system has been patched or not.
+It merely checks for hints on whether the target system has been patched or not.
 For details, have a look at the script itself or read the short 'How it works' part of this document below.